-In a press conference Saturday in this city, Remulla said that the party expects Cebu to play a big role in the May election.
-He said they also expect voters to support Villar, even if most of the local officials, including One Cebu head Governor Gwen Garcia, have declared their support for former defense secretary Gilbert Teodoro.
+In a press conference yesterday in Cebu City, Remulla said the party expects Cebu to play a big role in the May election.
+He said they also expect voters to support Villar, even if most of the local officials, including One Cebu head Gov. Gwen Garcia, have declared their support for former defense secretary Gilbert Teodoro.

 “I think we have a very strong chance of winning.
 If you ask me for my unbiased opinion, and I don’t know if that is possible because I am a die-hard Nacionalista Party member, our chances of winning right now are getting stronger and stronger every day,” Remulla said.